 This was something quick that I completed over the weekend.
 I felt a bit of an urge to keep up my work on screen music and sound design.
 This video was created by opening a very large image in a browser window and "panning" across the image using screen capture software and the scroll bars of the window.
 I cut this pan into a loop and I then blended that sequence in various ways.
 There was a natural rhythm to the edit that was defined by the scrolling loop.
 I then employed the trusty functions of Digital Performer to mark

 This is a new personal work and the full title is actually "a7ab0c43c548aa19146b3b52bdf77f61" - which is the MD5 code generated for the word 'White.'
-The subsequent two videos in the series will be titled with similar MD5 hashes, corresponding to 'Link' and 'Recordings' respectively.
-The combined phrase - 'White Link Recordings' - is the name of a fictional record label, which I posit to have existed from roughly 1989 - 2000, and the music included in the sound design of this video series is presented in the form of three discrete DJ sets comprising selections from the discography of the record
+Possible subsequent videos in the series will be titled with similar MD5 hashes, corresponding to 'Link' and 'Recordings' respectively.
+The combined phrase - 'White Link Recordings' - is the name of a fictional record label, which I posit to have existed from roughly 1989 - 2000, and the music included in the sound design of the video series is presented in the form of three discrete DJ sets comprising selections from the discography of the record

 When I was in London in October last year I met up with Sam Purcell.
 Sam is head of the Blank Mind record label, where, alongside 12"s from DJ Clent and Alan Johnson, he has released his own music as DANCE.
 We ended up organising a studio session and we completed what would become the first track by a collaborative project we'd later dub Mirror.
 This track became "Trialone," I guess in reference to the 'trial' status of our collaboration.
 The process that day was interesting compared to my typical approach because it was recorded live, through a combination of